Placental Abruption

 What is a placental abruption?

-Placental abruption is a complication of pregnancy that happens when the placenta separates from your uterus before delivery.
+Placental abruption (abruptio placentae) is a pregnancy complication that happens when the placenta separates from your uterus before delivery.
 The placenta is a temporary organ that connects a growing fetus to your uterus during pregnancy.
-It attaches to the wall of your uterus, usually on the top or side and acts as a lifeline that gives nutrients and oxygen to the fetus through the umbilical cord.
-The placenta also removes waste from the fetus's blood.
+It attaches to the wall of your uterus, usually on the top or side, and acts as a lifeline that gives nutrients and oxygen to the fetus through the umbilical cord.
+The placenta also removes waste from the fetus’s blood.

-In placental abruption, the placenta may completely detach or partially detach.
-This can decrease the amount of oxygen and nutrients to the fetus and cause heavy bleeding in the birthing parent.
-Placental abruption is a serious condition that requires medical treatment.
+In placental abruption, the placenta may completely or partially detach.
+This can decrease the amount of oxygen and nutrients the fetus gets.
+It can also cause heavy bleeding in the birthing parent.
+Your healthcare provider will need to monitor you closely and determine if an early delivery is necessary.

 Advertisement